G-Node/python-odml/doc/tutorial.rst

 psychology).
 Some users will be trained programmers, others probably have never learned a programming language.

-To cover the different demands of all user types, we first provide a slow introduction to odML that allows programming beginners to learn the basic concepts behind odML and how to generate and use their own odML files either using the interactive odML-Editor or the Python library.
+To cover the different demands of all users, we first provide a slow introduction to odML that allows programming beginners to learn the basic concepts behind odML and how to generate and use their own odML files either using the interactive odML-Editor or the Python library.
 In later chapters